International Collective of Female Cinematographers

-The International Collective of Female Cinematographers (The ICFC) is a collective of professional cinematographers from around the world that works to advance the careers of female cinematographers by connecting with filmmakers and production teams to find a qualified crew.
-In the top-grossing 100 films only 2% of them were shot by women cinematographers.
+The International Collective of Female⁺ Cinematographers (The ICF⁺C) is a collective of professional cinematographers from around the world that works to advance the careers of female cinematographers by connecting with filmmakers and production teams to find a qualified crew.
+In 2018 the top-grossing 100 films only 2% of them hired women cinematographers.
+That number was only up to 7% in 2022.
 The collective was founded in 2016 by a group of female cinematographers who wanted to act as allies within the film industry and provide each other with community support and advocacy.
-Notable members include Nancy Schreiber, Rachel Morrison, Amy Vincent, and Ellen Kuras.
+Notable members include Nancy Schreiber, Kira Kelly, Cynthia Pusheck, Amy Vincent, Natalie Kingston, and Ellen Kuras.

-ICFC members identify as simply "Cinematographers"—without gender qualifiers.
+ICF⁺C members personally identify as simply "Cinematographers"—without gender qualifiers.
 However, as a group, they have found it helpful to organize around gender until such time as women cease to be perceived as statistical anomalies or token hires behind the lens.
+In 2022 the group updated their name to include the " ⁺ " after "female" to reflect an expansion on the outdated language.
+They emphasize that the group exists to support and uplift cinematographers who are in a position to actively experience gender discrimination in their careers.

-The collective holds regular events for members to explore various cinematography related topics and new technology.
+The collective holds events for members to network, to explore various cinematography related topics, and new technology.
 Globally, they link film productions to a variety of Cinematographers with specialties ranging from narrative film, documentary, commercials, music videos, and virtual reality.